Finding ADR Freedom with ADR Master

 German ADR specialist Stephan Fandrych got started reversioning the Flinstones into German.
 Since then he and his team have become one of the go-to post houses in Germany for dialogue and ADR.
-We sat down and talked about how they got started and how a product called Video Slave has given them a new freedom in their dubbing workflow.
+We sat down and talked about how they got started and how a product called ADR Master has given them a new freedom in their dubbing workflow.

 Stephan, tell us how you got into audio.
 Were your parents musical or was it something you picked up yourself at school/college?